caseycs/amsterdam-php-opening-graphql/PITCHME.md

 ## Libraries

-What open-source community will bring to us
+What open-source community currently have?

 +++